jesusgraterol/gui-environment/README.md

 # GUI Environment

 The `gui-environment` package is a command-line tool that simplifies managing environment variables for your application.
-Easily set up different configurations based on your build mode (development or production) for a smooth development workflow.
+Easily set up different configurations based on your build mode (development, staging or production) for a smooth development workflow.

 </br>